Deep-Symmetry/afterglow/README.md

 something like this:

     (use 'com.evocomputing.colors)
-    (let [yellow (create-color :yellow)]
+    (def yellow (create-color :yellow))
+    (def hue-param (params/build-oscillated-param
+      (oscillators/sine-beat) :min (hue (adjust-hue yellow -5))
+                              :max (hue (adjust-hue yellow 5))))
     (show/add-function! sample-show :color
-                          (hue-oscillator (oscillators/sine-beat)
-                                          (show/all-fixtures sample-show)
-                                          :min (hue (adjust-hue yellow -5))
-                                          :max (hue (adjust-hue yellow 5)))))
+      (global-color-cue (params/build-color-param :s 100 :l 50 :h hue-param)))

-You can add lighten it up by adding something like `:lightness 70` to the `hue-oscillator` call, darken it a bunch with `:lightness 20` or desaturate it a touch with `:saturation 80`...
+You can add lighten it up by changing to something like `:l 70` in the `build-color-param` call, darken it a bunch with `:l 20` or desaturate it a touch with `:s 80`...
 For more options and ideas, delve into the colors library API documentation, and the various oscillators that Afterglow makes available to you.

 ...